OleHolmNielsen/Slurm_tools/jobs/README.md

 * ```showjob```: Show status of Slurm job(s).
 Both queue information and accounting information is printed.

+* ```showjobreasons```: Show list of non-resource reasons for pending jobs, such as AssocGrpCpuLimit and AssocGrpNodeLimit

 * ```jobqos```: Set Quality of Service (QOS) of jobs, or list jobs with the given QOS.

 * ```jobnice```: Add nice level to jobs, or list jobs with non-zero nice level.